kieranjol/IFIscripts/README.md

 * Usage for single file - `prores.py filename.mov`
 * Usage for batch processing all videos in a directory - `prores.py directory_name`
 * This script has many extra options, such as deinterlacing, quality settings, rescaling.
 Use `prores.py -h` to see all options

+### concat.py ###
+* Concatenate/join video files together using ffmpeg stream copy into a single Matroska container.
+As the streams are losslessly copied, the speed is quite fast.
+* Usage: `concat.py -i /path/to/filename1.mov /path/to/filename2.mov -o /path/to/destination_folder`
+* Warning - video files must have the same technical attributes such as codec, width, height, fps.
+Some characters in filenames will cause the script to fail.
+Some of these include quotes.
+The script will ask the user if quotes should be renamed with underscores.
+Also, a temporary concatenation textfile will be stored in your temp folder.
+Currently only tested on Ubuntu.

 ## Digital Cinema Package Scripts ##